-Musician.
-Born December 15, 1936, in Harlem, New York, to Puerto Rican immigrants.
-His father, Carlos, was a radio and television repairman who ran a luncheonette called El Mambo, and his mother, Isabel, was a seamstress.
+Born December 15, 1936, in Harlem, New York, to Puerto Rican immigrants, Palmieri grew up with a father, Carlos, who was a radio and television repairman who ran a luncheonette called El Mambo, and his mother, Isabel, who was a seamstress.
 Palmieri's family was also very musical: his grandmother sang, his uncles played guitar, and his brother attended the Juilliard School for music.
 The family encouraged Eddie and his older brother, Charlie, to begin piano lessons as young boys.
 "I was raised in the Bronx, and from one end to the other there were social clubs that are now known as gangs," Palmieri explains.
 "I was quite fortunate in my mother's insistence that my brother and I learn piano and I had no choice in the matter, even though I tried to rebel."

 Eddie felt inspired to practice and perform publicly when he began watching Charlie, who was nine years older, play out with talented musicians.
 He also started hearing the music Charlie played at home, which exposed him to the music of jazz greats including pianists such as Thelonius Monk, Bud Powell, Bill Evans, and McCoy Tyner.
 When Eddie was only five years old, he started entering and winning talent competitions with Charlie.

 At the age of 11, Palmieri auditioned to perform classical piano at Carnegie Hall, and made his debut at the famous venue that year.
 Two years later, though, he became infatuated with the drums.
 He quit playing piano, and at the age of 13 he joined his uncle's Latin jazz orchestra to play the timbales.
 The love of drums, however, was short-lived: "By 15, it was good-bye timbales and back to the piano until this day," Palmieri later told reporters.
 "I'm a frustrated percussionist, so I take it out on the piano.

 Conjunta La Perfecta